-The report gives you a percentage split among these four major emotional states to show you how your tone was being perceived.
+The report gives you a percentage split among these four major emotional states to show how your tone was perceived.

 The report also has a ‘Notable Moments’ section.
-This section calls out some of the specific moments when you were highly positive or negative.
-Typically this section will show ‘Nothing Unusual to report’ for most of the time unless it reads a spike in a certain emotion.
+This section described some moments when you were highly positive or negative.

 How to use Amazon Halo lab tools to improve Tone?

-The Lab feature on the Amazon Halo app is an awesome repository of information and tools to help you with various improvements that you want to pursue.
+The Lab feature on the Amazon Halo app is an excellent repository of information and tools to help you with various improvements you want.

-Start by tapping on the Labs tab ( third tab at the bottom from the left).
+Start by tapping on the Labs tab (the third tab at the bottom from the left).

 Next, tap on Tone from the various lab categories at the top

-Next you can browse all the Tone related labs or choose a specific category such as ‘public speaking’ or ‘Communications’ to select only the labs from these specific areas.
+Next, you can browse all the Tone-related labs or choose a specific category such as ‘public speaking’ or ‘Communications’ to select only the labs from these areas.

 How to stop or pause Tone Analysis on Amazon Halo tracker

-In order to restart the Microphone, simply press the side button on your Halo band and watch the LED light blink.
-Next, check the status using the app and you are good to go.
+To restart the Microphone, press the side button on your Halo band and watch the LED light blink.
+Next, check the app’s status, and you are good to go.

 How to Delete Conversations captured by Halo’s Tone Feature and protect privacy

-Any conversations that you captured on your Amazon Halo’s Tone feature can be easily deleted using the Halo app.
+Any conversations captured on your Amazon Halo’s Tone feature can be quickly deleted using the Halo app.

 - Open the Halo app on your mobile device